 Even more awkward is the handling of Richie Ryan's death in the fifth season finale 'Archangel'.
 Richie had spent the past season or so Taking A Level In BadAss after a close call when a temporarily-insane Duncan nearly took his head.
-He is shown to triumph over a few Immortals, and is said to have slain a number of other enemy Immortals off-screen.
+He is shown to triumph over a few Immortals and is said to have slain a number of other enemy Immortals off-screen.
 And he tells Duncan that he's prepared just in case Duncan were to go crazy again.
 However, all this is forgotten in 'Archangel', where Duncan, being tricked into seeing images of his old enemies by a Zoroastrian demon not previously known to exist in the Highlander universe accidentally takes Richie's head when Richie (who KNOWS something's not right and something's causing Duncan to see things that aren't there) just walks in on the scene and gets his head cut off.

-Somewhat averted (or at least not as bad as it could have been).
+House had Kutner Killed Off for Real because Kal Penn joined the White House staff and asked to quit the show.
+While the character's death is presumed to be suicide, House had his doubts.
+Later in the season, House starts having hallucinations of Amber.
+In the season finale, he hallucinates Kutner as well.
 Executive Producer David Shore said, "this was the story that allowed us to really have the greatest impact on House in particular...
 If Penn had come to us and said, "I've been offered this great part on 'CSI' ... then it would have been autoerotic asphyxiation or something like that."

 Played straight when Denholm Reynholm tosses himself out the window in the first scene of a season 2 episode when the police come to talk to him about "irregularities in the pension fund."